myarotskaya/architecture-center/docs/data/technology-choices/data-science-and-machine-learning.md

 When you are ready to deploy your model, the Workbench environment enables you to package up the model and deploy it as a web service to a Docker container, Spark on Azure HDinsight, Microsoft Machine Learning Server, or SQL Server.
 The Azure Machine Learning Model Management service then enables you to track and manage model deployments in the cloud, on edge devices, or across the enterprise.

 Key benefits:
-* Central managamenent of scripts and run history, making it easy to compare model versions.
+* Central management of scripts and run history, making it easy to compare model versions.
-* Interactive data trasformation through a visual editor.
+* Interactive data transformation through a visual editor.
 * Easy deployment and management of models to the cloud or edge devices.

 Considerations: